mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 ## Wrapping up

 Today we descended down to ebpf bytecode level to understand `dereference of modified ctx ptr disallowed` error.
-The troublesome instruction sequence is ocasionally introduced by optimising compiler in complex ebpf programs.
+The troublesome instruction sequence is occasionally introduced by optimizing compiler in complex ebpf programs.

 We developed a robust workaround by leveraging inline assembly, a lesser known compiler feature.
 We explored potential performance implications and concluded that there are none compared to  straightforward `ctx->data_end`.